 In fact, most cyber attacks come from phishing scams.
 There are many variations of phishing, and they can be aimed at businesses or toward individuals.

 8 Types of Phishing

-A phishing attack on an individual is known is spear phishing.
+An attack on an individual is known as spear phishing.
 It is the widest spread type of phishing there is.

-This refers to the practice of targeting executives and high-ranking members of a business with phishing scams.
+This refers to the practice of targeting executives and high-ranking members of a business.
 These scams are often more sophisticated and involve sending an email that appears to be a subpoena, a customer complaint, or another important issue.
 It requests that the target downloads malicious software or clicks on a malicious link.
 Often times a wire transfer is requested, asking for money to be transferred to what appears to be a legitimate source, but is actually redirected to the scammer.

 Scammers will often create a website that looks exactly like a trusted website and then asks users for personal or company information.
 Phishers will create a cloned website of a trusted brand and offer a deal, and when the user inputs their information to make a purchase, their credit card is fraudulently charged.